 Use the FTP editor to check the .htaccess file in the WordPress root folder.
 The FTP editor should list all the hidden files before you do this.

 If the .htaccess file is there, delete the contents after making a backup of the whole record.
 This may delete some relevant data, but you can know if this file was the reason for the internal server error.

 If this resolved the error, the .htaccess file had the issue.
 Attempt restoring and deleting blocks of the data.

 If sooner or later, the site begins working, you understand which block had the error.
 You can narrow it down to a single line.
 You can then delete that line or ask the developer or the hosting provider for further assistance.

 Some troubles could lead to internal server errors in WordPress, but at this point, the most important thing to do is to get in touch with your hosting.
 This can be a real server error.
 The hosting can at least confirm this, and they can look at issues like document permissions and other origins of the problems.

 Or, you might just need to interchange to a better hosting that owns servers, which can be optimized to run WordPress websites.

 Summing it up

-Internal server error in WordPress is typically no longer precipitated by the real server errors.
+Internal server error in WordPress is typically no longer precipitated by real server errors.
 These faults may be corrected pretty easily using the strategies defined above.
-If in doubt, always keep contact with your host, they own more tools than you to find and fix your WordPress issues.
+If in doubt, always keep in contact with your host, they own more tools than you to find and fix your WordPress issues.